 Mold grows best in moist and dark conditions.
 It commonly develops in and around window sills as a result of leaking rain on the outside or condensation on the interior of your window.
 This may be a result of poor window seals or a lack of proper ventilation.

 To prevent mold from growing inside your windows, you need to keep the join between your glass and wood or aluminum frame clean.
 This includes keeping it free of dust and moisture, both of which speed mold growth.
 Scrub these parts of your window regularly.
 You might also want to consider reducing your home’s humidity levels by resetting the humidifier and removing any indoor plants.

 You’re most likely to see mold growing on windows that are exposed to high amounts of moisture, like a bathroom window.
 Keep a close eye on these areas to spot mold early.

 Is Windowsill Mold Dangerous?

-Typical window sill mold doesn’t pose a serious danger, but it can trigger allergies that come with uncomfortable symptoms.
+Some cases of windowsill mold can produce toxic mycotoxins, like black mold, which is a health hazard.
+Black mold toxins can lead to a more serious case of mold poisoning.
+Typical windowsill mold doesn’t pose a serious danger, but it can trigger allergies that come with uncomfortable symptoms.
 These symptoms may include sneezing, itchy or watery eyes, dry skin, a runny nose, and a cough.
-Some cases of mold can produce toxic mycotoxins, like black mold, which is a health hazard.
-Black mold toxins can lead to a more serious case of mold poisoning.

 In addition to health issues, black mold can stain your windowsills, rot your wood, and create a musty smell inside your home.
 If you notice any mold accumulating in your windowsill, you should get rid of it immediately.